RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 **Cost module**: Measures the level of discomfort as energy.
 This energy is the sum of the intrinsic cost module and the trainable critic module.

 **Intrinsic cost**: Computes a cost given the current state of the world and predicted future states.
 This cost can be imagined as hunger, pain, or general discomfort.
-This cost can be hard wired in AI agents, as done with rewards in RL.
+This cost can be hardwired in AI agents, as done with rewards in RL.

 **Trainable Critic**: Predicts future intrinsic energy.
 It has the same input as the intrinsic cost.
 This estimate is dependent on the intrinsic cost and cannot be hardwired.
 It is trained from past states and subsequent intrinsic cost, retrieved from memory.